NextUrban/Livability_by_Twitter/README.md

 This repository is a framework for Livability planing portfolio projects.
 New guidelines will be added soon.

 # Table of Content
-⋅⋅* Twitter API data collection.
+⋅⋅* Unordered sub-list.
+Twitter API data collection.

 2. fastText sentiment analysis